Orkney Islands Church of Scotland

 On 1 October 2024, almost all of the former parish churches in Orkney united to create a single Orkney Islands Church of Scotland staffed by a team ministry.
 It is part of the Church of Scotland's Presbytery of the North East and the Northern Isles ("NENI").
-As of January 2025, the parish churches of Evie & Rendall linked with Firth are not yet part of this new structure, but all other formerly separate parishes in Orkney have joined.
+As of September 2026, the parish churches of Evie & Rendall are not yet part of this new structure, but all other formerly separate parishes in Orkney have joined.

 The former Presbytery of Orkney was split into the three presbyteries of Cairston, Kirkwall and North Isles in 1725.
-It is not known when they reunited.
-Orkney Islands Church of Scotland includes the former parish churches of:
+They merged back into the Presbytery of Orkney in 1929-30, with the union of the Church of Scotland and the majority of the United Free Church of Scotland.